Paul Lam: Think tank

-Secretary for Justice
+Secretary for Justice (2022-present)

-On 19 June 2022, Lam was appointed (pursuant to Article 15 of the Basic Law) by the Central People's Government, on the nomination of the Chief Executive-elect of Hong Kong John Lee, as the 5th Secretary for Justice of Hong Kong (taking office on 1 July 2022 in the 6th Government of the Hong Kong SAR).
+On 19 June 2022, Lam was appointed (pursuant to Article 15 of the Basic Law) by the Central People's Government, on the nomination of the Chief Executive-elect of Hong Kong John Lee Ka-chiu, as the 5th Secretary for Justice of Hong Kong (taking office on 1 July 2022 in the 6th Government of the Hong Kong SAR).

 On 20 June 2022, the Hong Kong Bar Association issued a statement welcoming Lam's appointment and expressing "confidence that he will defend the rule of law and the independence of the Judiciary".

 In July 2022, Lam stated that the National Security Law is in line with the protection of human rights and freedoms offered by the Basic Law.
 He said that it is legitimate to restrict freedom of speech in a reasonable manner in order to safeguard national security.

 In July 2022, the United States' Congressional-Executive Commission on China recommended that Lam be sanctioned by the US government due to the perception that Lam is "widely expected to continue to oversee the tough prosecutorial approach of his predecessor, Teresa Cheng Yuek-wah, against opposition figures, activists and protesters."
 Lam said that he would not be concerned about any sanctions.
 Later, he said he was enraged by the report and that the Department of Justice coworkers "share a bitter hatred of the enemy", and that the Hong Kong government would protect them from sanctions.

 In August 2022, Lam ordered a non-jury trial for the city's largest national security case, despite trial by jury being used for 177 years; Lam cited "involvement of foreign elements" as the reason to not have a jury.

 In August 2022, Lam criticized Nancy Pelosi's visit to Taiwan.
 Lam and other government officials were criticized by Lew Mon-hung for "crossing the line" with his statements on Taiwan, as the Basic Law stipulates that diplomatic affairs of Hong Kong are to be handled by mainland China's Foreign Ministry.

 In October 2022, after losing a court battle, the government changed the law to give the Secretary of Health the power to invalidate COVID-19 vaccine exemption passes.
 Lam defended the government and said that the ruling shows Hong Kong is governed by the rule of law.
 Lam also said that he wanted to "tell a good story of Hong Kong's judiciary" anywhere around the world, and dismissed concerns about Hong Kong falling 3 spots in the World Justice Project Rule of Law Index to #22, saying it was not significant.

 On 31 October 2022, Lam said that everyone in Hong Kong must know how to respect and safeguard the constitution.